wcole3/2Dot_Xcode/README.md

 Fixing several collision detection issues
 Dramatically improved performance
 You can now quit to main menu by hitting esc
-Cleaned up the initializization loops to make them more readable
+Cleaned up the initialization loops to make them more readable

 Older Changes
 ## Version 2.0.3 Updates (4/14/2019)